Registering for an Australian Business Number

 enterprise.
 An enterprise includes activities performed in the form of

 a business, as well as activities that include:

 - Acting as the trustee of a super fund

 - Operating a charity

 An ABN is used to confirm the identity of your business to others.
-It is also required for the following business-related functions:
+It is also needed for:

 - avoiding pay as you go (PAYG) tax on payments received